 The sandy shorelines and majestic bluffs of Door County create the ideal setting for a triathlon.
 The event is open to any and all who wish to participate, whether they are beginners or seasoned athletes.
 The triathlon begins at Frank Murphy County Park and ends in Egg Harbor, totaling over 21 miles.
 Here are the courses participants are expected to complete:

 - A quarter-mile swim

 - 3.1-mile sprint

 Participants have four hours to complete the courses and cross the finish line.
 Olympic-style medals are awarded to the top three finishers in each age group and relay time divisions.
 For the top three overall finishers, crystal lighthouse trophies are awarded.

 Other Door County Triathlon Events

-Door County Half Ironman 2017
+Door County Half Ironman

-Are you tough enough to conquer the bluff?
+Are you strong enough to conquer the bluff?
 Totaling over 70 miles, this race is meant for only the toughest of the tough.
 The courses include a 1.2-mile swim across Horseshoe Bay, a 56.3-mile bike route, and a 13.1-mile run.
-Participants will have 8.5 hours to cross the finish line.
+Participants have 8.5 hours to cross the finish line.
 Think you have what it takes?

 Whether you are a participant or a spectator, you’ll want a comfortable place to stay during the Door County Triathlon.
-We invite you to The Ashbrooke, one of Door County’s only adults-only hotels and a favorite among couples.
+We invite you to The Ashbrooke, Door County’s exclusive adults-only hotel and a favorite among couples.
 Our luxury rooms and suites are perfect for resting after the race.

-Book your stay with The Ashbrooke today!
+Browse the rest of our rooms and book your stay with The Ashbrooke today!
 We look forward to welcoming you soon.